CommandPost/FCPCafe/docs/developers/fxplug.md

 Here is the release notes for FxPlug.
 Where appropriate, we try and add additional information and context below.

+---

+### FxPlug 4.3.1

+**Released November 13, 2024**

+The FxPlug 4.3.1 SDK includes the following:

+- Improved overall stability.
+- Added support for Metal API validation.
+- Fixed an issue that caused multiple parameters to be created with the same ID (which I think is something I ran into with Metaburner!)
+- Updated the descriptions that the example plugins display in the inspector in Motion.
+- Metal API validation can be used when debugging plugins.

+---

 ### FxPlug 4.3

 **Released:** 20th June 2024